SRRM/Convergence/README.md

 ## Playing the Game
-At the beginning of each game, our AI has selected at random a starting word out of the 1500 most common nouns in the English language.
-You will also get to pick your own starting word.
-Once the starting words are revealed, the objective of the game is try to guess the same word as the AI in subsequent rounds.
+Prior to gameplay, our AI has selects a word from the most common nouns in the English language.
+At the beginning of the game, the user will also get to choose a starting word.
+Once these words are revealed, the objective is to guess the same word as the AI.
+How might one accomplish such a challenging task?

-The key is to try to meet halfway by guessing words that have some semantic relationship to the words you and the AI have previously chosen.
-For example, if you choose 'lava' as your first word, and the AI selects 'water', then 'liquid', 'caldera', and 'steam' might be good guesses.
-You get a maximum of 20 chances to converge on the same word.
+The key is to try to meet halfway by guessing words that have some semantic relationship to previously guessed words.
+For example, if one chooses 'lava' as a first word, and the AI selects 'water', then 'liquid', 'caldera', and 'steam' might be good guesses.
+Each game has maximum of 20 chances to converge on the same word.

 ## Built With